layer5io/docs/content/en/meshmap/designer/comments/_index.md

 ## How to Add Comments

-You can add comments in three convenient ways, ensuring a seamless and versatile commenting experience:
+You can add comments in three convenient ways:

 1. **Comment through Toolbar:**
    Click on the comment icon in the toolbar to open a comment instantly.
 This is your go-to method for quick annotations without leaving your canvas.